In this article, you’ll see how to use Array Formulas with Google Forms data to automatically calculate running metrics on your data.

-However, this is a perfect use case for an Array Formula (never heard of these before?
-Check out: How do array formulas work in Google Sheets?).
+However, this is a perfect use case for an Array Formula.
+(If you’ve never heard of an array formula before, check out: How do array formulas work in Google Sheets.)

 Using Array Formulas with Google Forms data, we create a single formula in the top row of Sheet, which will automatically perform calculations on any new rows of response data from the Google Form.

 Note: in general, and especially if your forms are complex, you should consider keeping the response data in its own sheet and doing any data analysis in a separate sheet.